 The front to the shop or offices on Main Street has been deeply recessed behind a large arch, and has been designed to harmonise with the Gothic type of the church.

-From the inauguration of St Mary’s it had fallen under the Diocese of Grahamstown.
+From its inauguration, St Mary’s has fallen under the Diocese of Grahamstown.
 At long last on 1st January 1970, Port Elizabeth was created as a separate Diocese.
 Following the establishment of the Diocese of Port Elizabeth in 1970, the first three bishops of the diocese felt that it was inadvisable to establish a cathedral, for reasons relating to the ethnic composition of the city and the diocese.

 However the fourth bishop, Bethlehem Nopece, who took office in 2001, felt that there was a need for a cathedral and that St Mary’s was ideal for the purpose.